The Complete Guide to RAM Speeds

 RAM Capacity / Size

 RAM size is, as the name suggests, the overall capacity of the memory you’re buying.
-4GB, 8GB, 16GB, and 32GB are the most common sizes right now.
+4GB, 8GB, 16GB, 32GB and 64GB are the most common sizes right now.

 Additional capacity means your PC will have the ability to run more programs simultaneously/switch between them more smoothly.